As they said, “a reader lives a thousand lives before he dies. The man who never reads lives only one.”

 It’s an amazing course, and I’m so thankful I got my hands on it when I did.
 As the literature loving family that we are, this is one that will be used extensively.

-Components: There are two main components to the American Literature course – a Text Book (the meat and potatoes of the course) and a Student Notebook.
+Components: There are two main components to the e-course – your American literature textbook (the meat and potatoes of the course) and a Student Notebook.

 What each component means: